fatihdinc/attention-identifiability/README.md

 ![Ten-task effective-score reconstruction across the full rank range](figures/main/full_range_20seeds.png)

 **Figure 1 — Primary reconstruction benchmark.** Each panel is one task.
 Colored curves show mean held-out accuracy across 20 independently trained models; shaded regions are $\pm1$ standard deviation across seeds.
 The gray dashed line is the corresponding full-model accuracy.
 The black curve uses the right axis and shows cumulative SVD power.
-Gram and effective-$M$ SVD reconstructions are evaluated at 59 ranks; the trained functional references are reported on the 12-rank grid shown by their markers. ([PDF](figures/main/full_range_20seeds.pdf) · [ranks 0–50 zoom](figures/main/zoom_K0_50_20seeds.png))
+Gram reconstructions and SVD of $M$ are evaluated at 59 ranks; the trained functional references are reported on the 12-rank grid shown by their markers. ([PDF](figures/main/full_range_20seeds.pdf) · [ranks 0–50 zoom](figures/main/zoom_K0_50_20seeds.png))

 The central observation is task dependence: directions chosen from task-conditioned activity can preserve behavior at ranks substantially below the ambient dimension, and their functional efficiency can differ sharply from the ordering supplied by the global SVD of $M$.
 The comparison with the trained low-rank curves shows how closely an analytic Gram construction approaches a matrix explicitly optimized for the same frozen teacher behavior.
 No single Gram construction dominates every task, so the figure should be read task by task rather than as a universal ranking of methods.